emielsteegh/network-data-science/README.md

 Built in Python 2.7 Jupyter Notebooks

-Created by Emiel Steegh and Freek Nijweide in 2020.
+Created by E.G.A.J.
+Steegh and F.P.J.
+Nijweide in 2020.
 ___

 ### The learning objectives: